The last principle from the STEPPS model is Storytelling.

 Stories aren’t just interesting; they’re useful vessels for carrying important information.

 So useful that, more than two thousand years later, Aesop’s fables continue to be passed down today.
+And there are storytelling formulas people use to craft powerful messages.

 Therefore, it is useful to package your brand message with a compelling narrative.